I tested negative for coronavirus. Now what?

 - Clean “high-touch” surfaces daily – Use a household cleaning spray or wipe, and clean counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.

 - Monitor your symptoms – Your physician recommends home isolation because your symptoms are mild.
 If they worsen, seek medical attention.
-You can schedule a telehealth appointment, by clicking here.
+To schedule an appointment, click here.

 Are you feeling under the weather?
 Click here to schedule a televisit appointment with a physician.